 The Company uses equity-based awards to focus executives on long-term performance, to align executives' financial interests with those of shareholders and to create retention platforms for key executives.
 Equity-based awards for NEOs are generally made based on the executive's position, experience and performance, prior equity-based compensation awards and competitive equity-based compensation levels.
-Further, the Committee determines the terms and conditions of equity grants taking into account market practices and the objectives of the compensation program.
-Retaining key talent is a key factor for the Committee in considering the level of equity awards and the vesting schedule.
-The Committee may make grants of equity awards at such times during the year as it deems appropriate.
+Further, the Compensation Committee determines the terms and conditions of equity grants taking into account market practices and the objectives of the compensation program.
+Retaining key talent is a key factor for the Compensation Committee in considering the level of equity awards and the vesting schedule.

-In 2016, 50% of the equity awards granted to the NEOs were in the form of time-based Restricted Share Awards (RSAs) and 50% were in the form of Performance-based Share Awards (PSAs) under our 2014 Omnibus Stock Incentive Plan (referred to as the Plan).
-Since 2014, the Company issued PSAs instead of Stock Appreciation Rights (SARs) since PSAs more closely tie compensation to specific financial performance goals and incentivizes management to focus their efforts on maximizing shareholder value.
+In 2019, 75% of the equity awards granted to the NEOs were in the form of time-based Restricted Share Awards (RSAs) and 25% were in the form of Performance-based Share Awards (PSAs) under our 2017 Omnibus Incentive Plan, as amended (referred to as the Plan).
+The Company issues PSAs to tie compensation to specific financial performance goals and focus management on maximizing shareholder value.
+In 2019, the total targeted long-term compensation and RSAs granted for our NEOs is set forth in the following table: